 While writing your methodology, you need to keep in mind that you don’t need to make it complicated with unnecessary details.

 You have to provide a detailed account of the procedure you’ve followed, the obstacles you faced, and the way you overcome them.

 If you’ve used any standard method in your research, then you don’t need to provide many details about it as it would be common in your field.
-However, if you’ve used any specific approach which is rarely used in your field, then you should explain it in detail.
+However, if you’ve used any specific approach rarely used in your field, you should explain it in detail.
 Your explanation and information can help other researchers in their research.